serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 ### 3. Configure environment variables

-- `AWS_REGION` - region in which benchmarked lambds need to be deployed
+- `AWS_REGION` - region against which benchmarks should be run
-- `SLS_ORG_NAME` & `SLS_ORG_TOKEN`- (optional) Needed to benchmark scenario of reporting to the Console Kinesis server
+- `SLS_ORG_NAME` & `SLS_ORG_TOKEN`- (optional) Needed to benchmark scenario of reporting to the Console Kinesis server (if not provided, `protoConsole` variant will not be tested)
 - `TEST_UID` - (optional) common name token to be used as part of genered resource names.
 All generated resource names will be prefixed with `test-oext-<test-uid>`.
 If not provided, one is generated on basis of [local machine id](https://www.npmjs.com/package/node-machine-id).
-Note: Script ensures that all genereated resources are removed after benchmark is done
+Note: Script ensures that all generated resources are removed after benchmark is done
 - `LOG_LEVEL` - (optional) For more verbose output `LOG_LEVEL=info` can be used

-## Run
+### 4. Run

+Benchmark for all configured use cases and benchmark variants can be run as:

 ```bash
 ./test/scripts/benchmark.js